Rangeability is usually defined as the ratio of maximum to minimum flow the transmitter can measure.

 The other way to define the “maximum flow” is the maximum flow rate that occurs in a particular application.
 This means as per your present application or installation or process conditions, the maximum flow that transmitters measures in the pipe line (This flow much be less when compared to transmitter maximum capability).
 This is how most DP flow meters are specified.
 DP rangeability is always referred to from the application maximum flow.

-The distinction is critical because the specified meter maximum is often 2 – 3 times application maximum.
+The distinction is critical because the specified meter maximum is often 2 to 3 times application maximum.
 Generally chosen Flow Transmitter maximum sensing flow rate is always more than process maximum flow rate.

 To achieve the meter maximum flow and rangeability in a typical application, pipe size must be reduced at the meter.